Best lenses for the Sony A7C and A7C II: the ideal fit for these wonderfully compact and portable full-frame cameras

 Sony fans are spoilt for choice when choosing a standard zoom.
 But while the Sony FE 24-70mm f/2.8 G Master is the professionals' choice, it costs a fortune and weighs a ton.
 The Sigma 24-70mm f/2.8 DG DN Art is half the price but still huge, and while there are also worthy rivals from Samyang and Tamron, it's the modest Sony FE 28-60mm f/4-5.6 kit lens that I'd recommend as the perfect everyday companion for the Sony A7C.

-It uses a retracting mechanism, so it’s very compact when not in use – and it’s still pretty small in use, so it’s a good physical match for the A7C, despite the reduction in focal range compared with the other lenses I’ve mentioned.
-It performs better than you’d expect from a retracting kit lens, with pleasing edge sharpness.
+It uses a retracting mechanism, so it’s very compact for stowing away.
+It remains pretty small when extended for use, so it’s a good physical match for the A7C.
+It doesn't have such a big zoom range as the other standard zooms that I’ve mentioned, but its performance is better than I’d expect from a retracting kit lens, with good sharpness right out to the edges of the frame.

 Read more: Sony FE 28-60mm f/4-5.6 review